-The establishment of this award is to give recognition to and promote the accomplishments of women faculty or non-faculty members which might otherwise go unnoticed or overlooked.
+The establishment of this award is to give recognition to and promote the accomplishments, which might otherwise go unnoticed or overlooked, of women faculty or non-faculty members in the mid-career phase of their life.

 - KUMC women faculty or non-faculty member at the level of associate professor or equivalent (basic science or clinical positions)

 - This award is open to all WIMS committee members and officers as well as all other women in Health Professions, Nursing, and Medicine

 - Must be in good standing with KUMC organization

 - Success as a mentor and role model for women faculty, non-faculty, trainees, and students

 - Demonstrate leadership at the university, regional, national, or international level; example, development of clinic work, manuscripts, committees, etc.

 - Participated in committees to further develop their leadership skills